clikc-eu/clikc-recsys-app/README.md

-# clikc-recsys-app
+# CLIKC Recsys App
 This is the CLIKC Recommender System Application repository for development.
 It has been developed by using LightFM for the recommender part and FastAPI for the microservice part.
+It is composed by two microservices:
+- Model Service: related to the recommender system.
+It communicates with the Recsys Interface Service only (via Docker Compose ports configuration).
+- Recsys Interface Service: it receives requests and forwards them to the Model Service.
-Moreover a NGINX server is used as a reverse proxy.
+Moreover a NGINX server is used.
 Each microservice is delivered via Docker containers by using Docker Compose.

 ### How to run it